Mathématique: Chapter 61

 “Space piracy?”

-“Well, actually, I have a little bit of a talent for Space Piracy it turns out.
+“Huh.
+Actually, I have a little bit of a talent for Space Piracy it turns out.
 No, by ‘not great at this’ I meant ‘the communicating with you’ part of things.
 We’re both at a real disadvantage right now.”

-“Inappropriate precision is just as misleading as vagueness.
+“Inappropriate precision is as misleading as vagueness.
 Sometimes more so.”
 Dale ducked back behind the piano and grinned at him.
 “And they really are an imprecise, piratical mess of an organization.
 From space.
-I gotta say though, it’s pretty hard to define them while they’re actively trying to abduct you.”
+I gotta say though, it’s hard to define them while they’re actively trying to abduct you.”

 “Was that a specific case or a general case?”